 2. Taxation and Tips — In Europe, the price you see is the price you pay.
 However, in America wherever you buy an item there is an added tax to the price you see.
 This means that although the tag may say $1.00, the price will actually be more than $1 at the register.
 Similarly, when you eat at a European restaurant, the price for service is included.
 Yet, in the States, it is expected to pay a 20% tip for the service.
 It is certainly more straightforward in European countries, but a difference that changes every purchase you make.

-3. Credit Cards – In the United States, credit cards are a more common payment than cash.
-Almost every restaurant or shop will allow you to pay with a card, and only on the most rare occasions are establishments cash only.
+3. Credit Cards — In the United States, credit cards are a more common payment than cash.
+Almost every restaurant or shop will allow you to pay with a card, and only on the rarest of occasions are establishments cash-only.
 Additionally, paying with a credit card on a smartphone or smartwatch is normalized as well.
 Surprisingly, when I came to Europe, it was difficult to adjust to credit cards being less common because I very rarely carry cash.
-However, it is very normal for restaurants to not allow payment with credit cards or shops to have a minimum for using a card.
+However, it is very normal for restaurants to not allow payment with credit cards or shops to have a minimum charge for using a card.

 4. Public Transportation — In Europe, the public transportation systems are far more advanced than in the States; a metro card is almost as valuable as (if not more than) a driver’s license.
 The metro system can, for the most part, take you to wherever you need to go around the country you are in.
 Furthermore, it is possible to relatively inexpensively take trains to other countries.
 In America, the public transportation systems are usually smaller and can often be confusing or unreliable.
 However, American drivers can be a bit more patient with pedestrians, whereas in Europe you really need to check both sides before you cross the road!